 Next year, CIRMS will proudly continue its tradition in supporting outstanding students to attend and present their work at the 26th CIRMS 2018 meeting at the National Institute of Standards and Technology (NIST) in Gaithersburg, Maryland, by offering student awards to up to eight student essays registered to the meeting.

-This award consists of coverage of their conference registration fee which includes participation in the technical sessions, tickets for lunch during the conference and for the BBQ dinner on Tuesday.
+This award consists of coverage of their conference registration fee which includes participation in the technical sessions, tickets for lunch during the conference and for the Mexican Fiesta dinner on Tuesday.
 They will receive a $1,000 stipend to cover the registration and support travel and lodging expenses.

 Winners will also receive one year’s complimentary membership in CIRMS.